Rail line to be closed for several days after train derailment

 This has blocked the route between Carlisle and Newcastle in both directions, affecting train operator Northern.

+It is believed seven wagons derailed during the accident, which happened where the railway crosses the River Petteril.

-The incident where the railway crosses the River Petteril is likely to have caused “significant damage” to the railway bridge, track and lineside equipment, according to Network Rail.
+The railway bridge, track and lineside equipment are likely to have suffered “significant damage”, according to Network Rail.

 The infrastructure management company added: “The route is expected to be entirely closed to all trains for several days.”